vim-advent-calendar/ideas/tejr-from-vimrc-to-vim.md

 there is definitely a **Way of Vim** for the timely loading of relevant configuration, and if you learn a little about how it works, you'll fight with your editor that much less.
-When you first learned Vim, do you remember how strange using the `hjkl` keys for movement seemed, before it made sense?
+When you first learned Vim, do you remember how strange using the HJKL keys for movement seemed, before it made sense?
 Do you remember how you wanted to stay in insert mode all the time, before normal mode made sense?

 Working within the Vim runtime file structure instead of ignoring it, fighting with it, or trying to reshape it can make your `~/.vim` directory into a